DenchiSoft/VTubeStudio/README.md

 This can also return the hotkeys of any available Live2D item.
 To do that, just pass in the filename of the item in the `"live2DItemFileName"` field.
 You can get the (unique) filenames of all available Live2D items using the `ItemListRequest`.

+If both `"modelID"` and `"live2DItemFileName"` are provided, only `"modelID"` is used and the other field will be ignored.

 **`RESPONSE`**
 ```json
 {